-Spatially structured populations, like salmon watersheds, are composed of many interconnected local populations – we call this a metapopulation.
-Metapopulations can have strong patchiness in local processes, like dispersal, productivity, or mortality, which are often density-dependent, and these local processes feedback to structure metapopulation dynamics.
-For resource populations, like fish and wildlife, management often works at the scale of the whole metapopulation whereas non-random stressors tend to work on local populations causing unpredictable patterns to emerge at the metapopulation scale.
+Spatially structured populations, like salmon watersheds, are composed of many interconnected local populations – called a ‘metapopulation’.
+Metapopulations can have strong patchiness in local processes, like dispersal, productivity, or mortality, which are often density-dependent, and these local processes feedback to structure aggregate dynamics.
+For resource populations, like fish and wildlife, management often works at the scale of the whole metapopulation whereas non-random stressors tend to work on a more local scale causing unpredictable patterns to emerge.
 This creates a mismatch between the scale of management and the scale of the ecological processes that drive population dynamics.
 Together with the Salmon Watersheds Lab, we want to explore how spatial structure in local density-dependence drives surprising patterns at the metapopulation-scale ideas using (1) a conceptual model to illustrate this idea, (2) a theoretical model to quantify spatial patterns, and (3) review empirical case studies on a wide-variety of taxa to show how linkages between network structure, local density-dependence, and different stressors can create surprising patterns to emerge at the scale of resource management.

 In 2008-2009, BC FLNRO sampled 30 lake trout populations that ranged from larger, exploited lakes to pristine, backcountry, and high-alpine lakes.
 From this, they collected back-calculated size-at-age from 1,100 lake trout.
 These fish ranged drastically in maximum body size (several > 100cm in fork length) and age (many were born in the 1950s!).
 Throughout their range, lake trout are known to have several large- v. small-bodied morphs typically associated with variation in their diet and/or their post-glacial evolution.
 These “polymorphs” may represent a unique contribution both to fisheries and to biodiversity conservation.
 We can use this dataset to ask several intriguing questions on the ecology of lake trout: